 Collection & Delivery

-*Customers must have an activated account to place a walk-in order in our Pharmacies.
+Please note: times can vary depending on the size of the order and customers must have an activated account to place a walk-in order in our Pharmacies.

 Yes, you can place an order via email, fax or phone and collect your order that same day.
 We would require two hours for your order to be processed before you are able to collect the parcel.
 We would require photo I.D and confirmation of account details.